BranchTaken/Hemlock/README.md

 ```

 See the [Dune documentation](https://dune.readthedocs.io/en/latest/) for more
-details on building and interacting with `hlc` via the build system.
+details on building and interacting with `hmc` via the build system.

 To build the bootstrap standard library documentation, run